 When considering taking a ferry between Croatia and Italy there are several options available.
 You can take ferries (or catamarans) from the ports of Dubrovnik, Split, Stari Grad (island of Hvar), Zadar, Rab, Novalja (Pag), Mali Losinj, Pula, Rovinj, Porec or Umag to Italy.

 If you need to take a ferry from the south of Croatia to Italy there is only one option - Jadrolinija's ferry from Dubrovnik to the port of Bari in the Puglia region.
 This route runs from the beginning of April until the end of October, with more frequent sailings during the summer months.

 Please note that there are no ferries between Venice and the southern part of the Croatian coast (Split or Dubrovnik).
 If you decide to travel on this route we would advise you to travel down the Italian side of the Adriatic and then to take a ferry from Ancona to Bari to reach Croatia.

 If you would like to travel from Central Dalmatia to Italy, then you can do this from Split and the island of Hvar (Stari Grad).
-Jadrolinija, the Croatian state company, operates the route from Split to the port of Ancona with stops on Hvar during July and August only.
+Jadrolinija, the Croatian state company, operates the route from Split to the port of Ancona all year round with stops on Hvar during July and August only.

 Italian company SNAV operates a ferry service on the same route from April until October each year.
 All ferries on this route are passenger/car ferries with all the facilities required for a comfortable journey (airline seats, range of cabin accommodation, restaurants, bars, shops, lounges).

 GS Travel offers catamaran crossings betwen the port of Termoli in southeast-central Italy (region of Molise) to the port of Hvar situated on the western side of the island of Hvar.
 This service is available only during the summer.